The model theory of the curve graph: Acknowledgements

 \section{Acknowledgements}

-The authors thank J.~T.~ Moore, C.~Perin, and K.~Tent for interesting and helpful discussions.
-The authors thank Universit\"at Heidelberg and University of the Basque Country (UPV/EHU) for hospitality while part of this research was carried out.
+The authors thank M.~Casals-Ruiz, I.~Kazachkov, S.-h.~Kim, J.~T.~ Moore, and C.~Perin for helpful discussions.
+The authors thank Universit\"at Heidelberg, the University of Virginia, and University of the Basque Country (UPV/EHU) for hospitality while part of this research was carried out.
 The authors acknowledge support from U.S. National Science Foundation grants DMS 1107452, 1107263, 1107367 ``RNMS: Geometric structures and Representation varieties" (the GEAR Network).
-The first author acknowledges support from the European Research Council under ERC-Consolidator grant 614733 (GEOMETRICSTRUCTURES) and the Olympia Morata Programme of Universit\"at Heidelberg.
-The second author is partially supported by an Alfred P. Sloan Foundation Research Fellowship, by NSF Grant DMS-1711488, and by NSF Grant DMS-2002596.
+The first author acknowledges support from the European Research Council under ERC-Consolidator grant 614733 (GEOMETRICSTRUCTURES), the Olympia Morata Programme of Universit\"at Heidelberg and from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC-2181/1 - 390900948 (the Heidelberg STRUCTURES Cluster of Excellence) and the Priority Program SPP 2026 ``Geometry at Infinity" (DI 2610/2-1).
+The second author was partially supported by an Alfred P. Sloan Foundation Research Fellowship, by NSF Grant DMS-1711488, and is partially supported by NSF Grant DMS-2002596.
 The third author has received funding from the European Research Council under the European Unions Seventh Framework Programme (FP7/2007- 2013)/ERC Grant Agreements No. 291111 and No. 336983 and from the Basque Government Grant IT974-16.